gbdsantos/ignite/nodejs/05-nest-clean/README.md

 - [Cloudflare R2](https://www.cloudflare.com "Cloudflare R2 - S3-compatible object storage with $0 egress fees")
 - [Nest.js](https://nestjs.com "A progressive Node.js framework for building efficient, reliable and scalable server-side applications.") - A progressive Node.js framework for building efficient, reliable and scalable server-side applications
 - [Node.js](https://nodejs.org "Node.js") - JavaScript runtime environment / plataform
+- [Redis](https://redis.io "Redis - The open-source, in-memory data store used by millions of developers as a cache, vector database, document database, streaming engine, and message broker") - The open-source, in-memory data store used by millions of developers as a cache, vector database, document database, streaming engine, and message broker
 - [TypeScript](https://www.typescriptlang.org "TypeScript") - Programming language and superset for JavaScript
 - [Vitest](https://vitest.dev "Vitest - Testing framework that use esbuild") - Testing framework that use esbuild